Tundra Nenets language: Syllable structure

 Tundra Nenets has a (C)V(C) syllable structure, and the minimal word is CV.
-Thus, there are no word initial or word final consonant clusters, nor are there any three-consonant clusters.
+Thus, there are no word-initial or word-final consonant clusters, nor are there any three-consonant clusters.
 Moreover, syllables with zero onset typically cannot occur word-initially, but in Western dialects, the word-initial ŋ is lost, giving some vowel-initial words.
 For example, the Eastern dialect ŋəno 'boat' becomes əno in the Western dialect.
 Word-internally, zero onset syllables only occur when ə or ° follow another vowel.
 For example, such vowel clusters can occur when forming the finite stem: me° 'he takes (3SG)' gives meə-s'° 'he took (3SG.PST).'

 Stress

 Tundra Nenets displays bisyllabic trochaic feet that are aligned to the left.
 Primary stress falls on the initial syllable.
-Secondary stress falls on subsequent odd syllables and on even-position syllables preceding a syllable with °, excluding the final syllable, as illustrated in the following examples where ´ indicates primary stress on a vowel and ` indicates secondary stress on the preceding vowel:
+Secondary stress falls on subsequent odd syllables and on even-position syllables preceding a syllable with °, excluding the final syllable, as illustrated in the following examples: